peterhinch/micropython_eeprom/eeprom/spi/SPI.md

 ```
 Other platforms may vary.

+It is wise to add a pullup resistor (say 10KΩ) from each CS/ line to 3.3V.
+This
+ensures that chips are deselected at initial power up when the microcontroller
+I/O pins are high impedance.

 ## 2.1 SPI Bus

 The Microchip devices support baudrates up to 20MHz.
 The STM chip has a maximum